 However, any money made from speeding fines is passed on to the Treasury, rather than remaining with forces and safety partners.

-And, if you’ve ever felt peckish while behind the wheel, it’s best to avoid eating until you’re out the car as it’s actually against the law to eat while driving.
+It’s also best to avoid eating while behind the wheel until you’re out the car as it’s actually against the law to eat while driving, he warned.

 That’s because, if you get distracted, you can be pulled up for careless driving, Gareth said.